sambhavgupta0705/asyncapi_website/markdown/docs/guides/validate.md

 Validating against the specification ensures that every content of the document is written in accordance with the AsyncAPI specification.
 Several tool options exist for validating against the specification: _AsyncAPI Studio_, _AsyncAPI CLI_, and _Parsers_.

 #### AsyncAPI Studio validation
-[AsyncAPI Studio](https://studio.asyncapi.com/) provides a visual and easy way to validate your AsyncAPI documents against the specification.
-(It uses the [AsyncAPI JavaScript parser](https://github.com/asyncapi/parser-js) behind the scenes to perform syntax checks and validate documents.)
+[AsyncAPI Studio](https://studi.asyncapi.com/) provides a visual and easy way to validate your AsyncAPI documents against the specification.
+(It uses the [AsyncAPI JavaScript parser](https://github.com/asyncapi/parser-js) behind the s]cenes to perform syntax checks and validate documents.)

 rs in your document are highlighted with a red underline, showing which lines are invalid.
 The `Diagnostics` section also provides feedback, allowing you to further troubleshoot with detailed error messages.
 When a document is invalid, it provides the following error: `Empty or invalid document please fix errors / define AsyncAPI document`.